gcgarner/IOTstack/docs/Containers/Node-RED.md

 		Those keys were created when your Raspberry Pi was initialised.
 They are unique to the host.

-		Unless you take precautions, those keys will change whenever your Raspberry Pi is rebuilt from scratch and that **will** stop SSH from working.
+		Unless you take precautions, those keys will change whenever your Raspberry Pi is rebuilt from scratch and that **will** prevent a Node-RED "exec" node from being able to invoke SSH to call out of the container.

 		You can recover by re-running [`ssh-copy-id`](#sshStep2).